Senior Director, Advancement

 - High professional standards, with an acute attention to detail.

-- Disciplined; accepts ownership with a hands-on approach.
+- Disciplined, accepting ownership with a hands-on approach

-The Stratford Festival is an equal-opportunity employer, committed to reflecting our city's and country's diversity.
-We are pleased to accept applications from underrepresented groups and encourage applications from Indigenous persons, youth, new immigrants, and persons with disabilities.
+The Stratford Festival is an equal-opportunity employer and strongly values diversity, including gender and sexual diversity, within its community.
+The Festival is committed to reflecting our city's and country's diversity.
+We are pleased to accept applications from under-represented groups and encourage applications from Indigenous persons, youth, new immigrants, and persons with disabilities.
 We encourage candidates of all backgrounds to apply.